 - support advanced searches that combine a number of search criteria to narrow down search results

-- set custom email retention policies
+- let you set custom email retention policies

-- configure user roles based on permissions
+- let you configure user roles based on permissions

 - enable archive access to your employees based on needs/permissions

 - group and organize emails for easy (legal case) management

 - automatically delete messages after the retention period expires

 - let you apply legal hold tags and keep records intact for legal purposes

 - preserve all data in an unalterable, WORM format

 In case you work in education or government sector and want to learn about specific features your archiving solution should have, these in-depth compliance checklists will come in handy:

 - Ultimate Education Compliance Checklist for Data Archiving in 2020